-This Spring, CAP interviewed Barnard students on the College's presidential search, and compiled their peers' opinions on who should serve as Barnard's next President in the video below:
+In Spring 2017, CAP interviewed Barnard students on the College's presidential search, and compiled their peers' opinions on who should serve as Barnard's next President in the video below:

 The members of CAP are not committed to any particular strand of activism or activist cause.
 The aim of CAP is not to either promote or devalue any causes or ideas, rather CAP aims to offer unique spaces that might not otherwise be available within the University for all students of the Columbia/Barnard community to be heard and seen.
 The long term goals of CAP are constantly evolving, but they will always include promoting the radical nature of writing and speaking pedagogies and facilitating activism in its many forms.
 We aim to be the most objective facilitators that we can possibly be, and we strive to focus on projects that particularly affect the Barnard student population.

 Please contact CAP at email@example.com if you have any questions, or think that your group would benefit from a collaboration with CAP.